oscarlai1998/tp/docs/UserGuide.md

 ### Calculate CAP: `cap`

 Calculates your current Cumulative Average Point (CAP) according to the modules that have been completed with a graded score (i.e. A+ to F).
 The `cap` command also displays the current degree classification based on the CAP calculated.

-> ℹ️ **Note:** Modules with Satisfactory/Unsatisfactory (S/U) grades are not calculated in the CAP
+> ℹ️ **Note:** Modules with Satisfactory/Unsatisfactory (S/U) grades are not calculated in the CAP.

 Format: